Consteel/manual/docs/manual/10_0_section-module/10_2_section-module.md

 <!-- wp:paragraph {"align":"justify"} -->

-In case of reinforced concrete section, the **CSSECTION** module can perform just the resistance surface of the section.
+In case of reinforced concrete section, the **Section Module** module can perform just the resistance surface of the section.
 It is also possible to view the resistance line along three different axes and the arbitrary section.

 <!-- /wp:paragraph -->